Allen County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The seven member county council has the ultimate decision-making power regarding fiscal affairs of the county government and controls all the spending and revenue collection in the county.
 Four representatives are elected from county districts, and three members are elected at large.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive and administrative body of the county is made of a three-member board of commissioners.
 The commissioners are elected county-wide, in staggered terms, and each serves a four-year term.
 One of the commissioners serves as president of the board.
 The commissioners are charged with enacting and executing legislation, the collection of revenue, and managing the day-to-day functions of the county government.

 Court: The county maintains a Circuit Court and a Superior Court.
 These are the trial courts of general jurisdiction.
 Allen Superior Court hears the vast majority of cases, and has several divisions with multiple courtrooms.
+There are 9 judges hearing cases on the Allen Superior Court; the Chief Judge of the Allen Superior Court is the Honorable Frances "Fran" C. Gull, first elected as a judge in 1996.

 County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare a party affiliation and to be residents of the county.

 The county government operates the jail, maintains rural roads, operates the major local courts, keeps files of deeds and mortgages, maintains vital records, administers public health regulations, and participates with the state in the provision of welfare and other social services.